devgeniem/wp-geniem-project-bells-and-whistles/README.md

 - Composer setup for WordPress plugins
 - PSR-4 autoloading for namespace ***\Geniem\Project*** in the ***src/*** directory.

+### Feature classes

+#### DisableAdminEmailVerification

+Disables the periodical admin email verification that was introduced in WordPress version 5.3.

 ### Disabling a feature class

 To disable a feature defined in a specific class, add its class name into the following constant in your WordPress configuration file (e.g. wp-config.php):